For the Point of Sales Application (tabtap SHOP) and Data Terminal (tabtap STATION)

 WITH WHOM DO WE SHARE USER DATA

-We share User Data with the following categories of third parties: (i) our hosting provider Amazon Web Services; (ii) NGOs, (iv) companies, (v) International Organisations, (vi) Government Institutions.
+We share User and Partner Data with the following categories of third parties: (i) our hosting provider Amazon Web Services; (ii) NGOs, (iv) companies, (v) International Organisations, (vi) Government Institutions.

-NGOs we work with might include international NGOs such as for example OXFAM, CIFF, and the Bill and Melinda Gates Foundation.
+NGOs we work with might include international NGOs such as OXFAM, CIFF, and the Bill and Melinda Gates Foundation.

 Companies we work with might include international insurance companies or consultancies, media outlets, FMCG manufacturers and distributors, academics and others.